peterkhayes/functional-matrix/README.md

 - .reduce(iterator(acc, value, rowIdx, colIdx, matrix))
 - .reduceHorizontal - *alias of `reduce`*
 - .reduceVertical
-- .reduceRows(iterator(acc, value, row), initial) - *collapses each row to turn matrix into 1d array*
+- .reduceRows(iterator(acc, value, row), initial) - *passes each row to iterator, returns an array of results*
 - .reduceCols(iterator(acc, value, col), initial) - *initial can be a value or an array of values, one per column*
 - .each(iterator(value, rowIdx, colIdx, matrix))
 - .eachHorizontal - *alias of `each`*